refringe/CustomWeight/.github/README.md

 This is a mod for Single Player Tarkov.
 https://www.sp-tarkov.com

-Allows you to easily adjust the weight of:
+Allows you to easily adjust:

- - All items, by a relative percentage
+ - Player overweight and critical overweight thresholds
- - Items that belong to a specific parent category, by a relative percentage
+ - All item weights by a relative percentage
- - Individual items, by setting their exact weight
+ - Items that belong to a specific parent category by a relative percentage
- - Player light and heavy overweight thresholds
+ - Individual items by setting their exact weight in KG

 To install: